How Procter & Gamble's Prestige Became a Leader in Digital MarketingAdd bookmark

-Jean-Paul Jansen, Global Marketing Director & e-Business Leader of Procter & Gamble Prestige, discusses their journey from only spending 10 per cent of the marketing budget on digital in 2013, to becoming a leader in digital marketing two years later.
+Jean-Paul Jansen, Global Marketing Director & e-Business Leader of Procter & Gamble Prestige, discusses their journey from only spending 10 per cent of the marketing budget on digital, to becoming a leader in digital marketing two years later.

 You’re undoubtedly familiar with power brand Procter & Gamble, which encompasses iconic names such as Duracell, Ambi Pur, Oral B and Head & Shoulders, but how much do you know about the marketing strategy behind their luxury range of fragrances from the likes of Hugo Boss and Dolce & Gabbana under the Prestige umbrella?